 The 54,000-acre Mississippi National River and Recreation Area was established by Congress in 1988.
 A true partnership park, the National Park Service owns very little land within its borders but works with 25 local governments, several state agencies and numerous organizations to protect the globally significant resources along the 72-mile stretch of river running through the Minneapolis/Saint Paul metro area.
 The following are important documents that readers can use to understand the vision, goals and management of the Mississippi National River and Recreation Area.

 The National Park Service has revised rules affecting the use of nine Mississippi River islands it owns within the 72-mile corridor and Coldwater Spring.
 These federal rules do not affect activity on private property, on city, county or state park land, or on federal land managed by other agencies.
-Read the Superintendent's Compendium (PDF, 3.6mb).
+Download and read the Superintendent's Compendium (PDF, 2.6 MB).

 Foundation documents explain the purpose, significance, fundamental resources and values, interpretive themes and description of the Mississippi National River and Recreation Area.
 Read or print the Foundation Document Overview (PDF, 1.8MB) or the full Foundation Document (PDF, 8.6MB).